AjayBhat29/Omilia-The-Sign-Language-Converter---IFP/Indian Sign Language Gesture/README.md

   * On pressing 'c' only white patches corresponding to the parts of the image which has your skin color should appear on the "Thresh" window.
   * Make sure all the squares are covered by your hand.
   * In case you are not successful then move your hand a little bit and press 'c' again.
 Repeat this until you get a good histogram.
-  * After you get a good histogram press 's' to save the histogram.
+  * After you get a good histogram by some standard, press 's' to save the histogram.
 All the windows close.

   2. We already have added 50 (0-49) gestures.
 It is on you if you want to add even more gestures or replace my gestures.
-Hence this step is <b>OPTIONAL</b>.
+Hence this step is <b>optional</b>.
 To create your own gestures or replace my gestures do the following.
 It is done by the command given below.
 On starting executing this program, you will have to enter the gesture number and gesture name/text.
 Then an OpenCV window called "Capturing gestures" which will appear.
-In the webcam feed you will see a green window (inside which you will have to do your gesture) and a counter that counts the number of pictures stored.
+In the webcam feed, you will see a green window (inside which you will have to do your gesture) and a counter that counts the number of pictures stored.

     python create_gestures.py